siderolabs/talos/src/docs/src/content/configuration/osd.md

 ### Cluster Administrators

 The authorization to use `osctl` should be granted to a person fit for cluster administration.
-As a cluster administrator, the user gains access to the out-of-band management tools offered by Dianemo.
+As a cluster administrator, the user gains access to the out-of-band management tools offered by Talos.

 ## Configuring `osd`